Storyblok Raises $80M Series C - Read News

 And with that, all of our stories which contains either the blok type cat or are of type cat are updated with success and published again.
 That's nice isn't it?

-Section titled Modify blok structure Modify blok structure
+Modify blok structure

 What you've read about datasources is the simplest migration modification you can do.
 This much can be said, with a migration script a lot can be done.
 Let's dive into a more complex structure and migration.